MOVEMENT DISORDERS

 5. Blood Tests

-Blood tests may be conducted to check for infections, metabolic conditions, or other factors that could contribute to movement symptoms.
+Blood tests help identify infections, metabolic abnormalities, autoimmune conditions, or toxic exposures that may contribute to movement symptoms.

 Treatment Options for Movement Disorders